fayomihorace/fayomihorace/README.md

 I'm [Horace Folahan FAYOMI](), a passionate about programming art, and a full stack web developer.

-- 💼 I spent more than 3 years working with Python, Django almost 2 years working with VueJs, Javascript, MongoDB, GraphQL and still working with them as they are awesome :relieved:.
+- 💼 I spent more than 3 years working with Python and Django, and almost 2 years working with VueJs, Javascript, MongoDB, GraphQL and still working with them as they are awesome :relieved:.
 - :sunglasses: I'm currently learning and mastering React.js :blush:.
 - :book: I'm currenlty working on an awesome :grin: personal prodcut [MasterTheDocs](https://MasterTheDocs.com) built with a Django Backend and a React.js frontend (I used tailwind css for the style :smirk:).
 I'll be very gratefull if you subscribe :wink:.
 <br />